Sports Briefs, Sept. 20, 2017

 Park City Running Club

 Park City Running Club trains three days per week throughout the summer; Tuesdays and Thursdays at Dozier Field Track from 10:30-11:30 a.m. and Wednesdays at Willow Creek Park from 5:30-6:30 p.m.
-Visit Park City Running Club’s website to register now.
+Visit parkcityrunningclub.com to register now.
 Fall schedule coming soon.

 PC MARC Birthday Party Packages available